mvcds/my-library/domain-driven-design/3 - The building blocks of a model-driven-design/2 - A model expressed in software/14 - Value Object.md

 aliases: [Value Objects, VO, VOs]
 ---

 Objects without an [[11 - Identity]].
-They describe some characteristings of a thing.
+They describe some characteristics of a thing.
 Opposed to [[10 - Entitiy]].

 ---

-Not only the absence of identity, they are "descriptiors"
+Not only the absence of identity, they are "descriptors"

 ---